 The removal could be for things like felony and gross ethics actions, according to Lechliter.
 He said that the governor of West Virginia can remove people from an authority.

-Rozas Ramon III, the airport attorney, indicated that Maryland didn’t have any such requirement.
+Ramon Rozas III, the airport attorney, indicated that Maryland didn’t have any such requirement.

-Roman asked for the West Virginia statute and he agreed to speak more with Lechliter about the matter.
+Rozas asked for the West Virginia statute and he agreed to speak more with Lechliter about the matter.